10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 When creating or using a business intelligence dashboard, following best practices optimizes results and ensures the dashboard actually drives decisions rather than just displaying data.

-- Context of data: Understand the context and purpose of each dashboard.
+- Understand the context and purpose of each dashboard.
 Is this BI dashboard for a marketing team needing the latest metrics from their active social media campaign or a finance team looking to explore their year-over-year billing and upselling metrics?
 A great dashboard has a clear audience and clear goals in mind.
 Putting the right information in front of your team is a critical first step.
 People must also be able to interact with and manipulate data to fit their needs.

-- Make dashboards actionable: Connect each KPI to a threshold, an alert trigger, and a recommended action.
+- Connect each KPI to a threshold, an alert trigger, and a recommended action.
 A dashboard that shows revenue is down 15 percent is informative.
 A dashboard that shows revenue is down 15 percent, highlights the threshold breach in red, and links to the underperforming region?
 That's actionable.
 Design for decisions, not just display.

 - Apply the five-second rule: A well-designed dashboard should communicate its key message within five seconds of viewing.
 If people need to study the screen to understand what's happening, the design needs simplification.